olliephillips/iotUI.js/README.md

 This component has no set or get api.
 In the context of what it is designed for, providing a UI tool from which to steer an RC car, the api seemed irrevelant - you would program it directly.

-F1Wheel emits several events which can be used to over AJAX or Websocket like in the same way as the switch and controller events.
+F1Wheel emits several events which can be used over AJAX or Websocket in the same way as the switch and controller events.

-The events are listed below:
+The specific F1Wheel events are:

 * 'ignition'- values 'on' and 'off'
 * 'drive' - values 'forward', 'reverse', 'stop'